thegetty/quire/content/catalogue/index.md

 ---
-title: Painting
+title: Catalogue
+weight: 100
 type: section-head
-layout: catalogue-grid
+layout: grid
-weight: 100
 ---
+This page will display a list of all items in the section below.